When: Saturday and Sunday, September 29-30, 2018 (With Friday night load-in)

-Chezy Champs will be played under the FIRST Stronghold rules with the following modifications:
+Chezy Champs will be played under the FIRST Power Up rules with the following modifications:

 The VEX Robotics Design System offers students an exciting platform for learning about areas rich with career opportunities spanning science, technology, engineering and math (STEM).
 These are just a few of the many fields students can explore by creating with VEX Robotics technology.
 Beyond science and engineering principles, a VEX Robotics project encourages teamwork, leadership and problem solving among groups.
 It also allows educators to easily.

 Advatek Lighting has a reputation for designing and manufacturing innovative lighting control products.
 Advatek builds the lights used on the field at Chezy Champs 2018.